department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/assisted-living-and-home-health-care.md

 To find out how to access these services, contact your VA social worker.
 Or, call our toll-free hotline at 877-222-VETS (<a href="tel:+1-877-222-8387">877-222-8387</a>), Monday through Friday, 8:00 a.m. to 8:00 p.m.
 (ET).

-If you're not currently in the VA health care program, you can apply for benefits now.
+If you’re not currently in the VA health care program, you can apply for benefits now.
 [Apply now](/health-care/apply/).

 <br>